Hilti blends IMD online and on-campus learning to develop up-and-coming execs

-IMD responded by blending carefully selected segments of its recently released suite of highly-personalized and interactive online-based programs, what it calls Global Leadership in the Cloud, with on-campus learning to create a curriculum that was 100% tailored to Hilti’s development needs.
+IMD responded by blending carefully selected segments of its recently released suite of highly-personalized and interactive online-based programs, what it calls Online Programs, with on-campus learning to create a curriculum that was 100% tailored to Hilti’s development needs.

-The Hilti participants began by undertaking units of IMD’s Global Leadership in the Cloud programs Strategic Thinking and Being Innovative over six weeks from their own locations to give them a basis in strategy and to get their creative juices flowing.
+The Hilti participants began by undertaking units of IMD’s Online Programs Strategic Thinking and Disruptive Innovation over six weeks from their own locations to give them a basis in strategy and to get their creative juices flowing.

 Next, the 24 Hilti executives who are taking part in the experience came to IMD’s campus for one week in-person sessions with IMD’s renowned faculty to dive even deeper into subjects like strategy, emerging markets, speed, leadership, digital transformation, organizational change, and more.